 So, while studying with Joseph Zbukvic in 2009–and in part with his encouragement–I began to follow a new path.
 I began to build on a base of technique while also exploring the role of intuition, emotion and expressiveness.

-**Subscribe to the Artists Network newsletter for inspiration, instruction, and ideas, and score a free download on Watercolor Painting for Beginners: The Basics and More.
+Excited to hear more?
+Subscribe to the Artists Network newsletter for inspiration, instruction, and ideas, and score a free download on Watercolor Painting for Beginners: The Basics and More.